IgniteUI/igniteui-docfx/en/components/categorychart_axis_options.md

 <div class="divider--half"></div>

-### Axis Gap
+## Axis Gap

-The Axis Gap feature of the Category Chart control allows setting the gap between series of the chart.
+The Axis Gap feature of the category chart allows setting the gap between series of the chart.

 The property accepts a numeric float value between 0 and 1.
 The value represents a relative width of the gap out of the available number of pixels between series.
    0 - no gap is rendered between series;
    1 - maximum available gap is rendered between series.

-To set the Category Chart with `xAxisGap` of `0.125` the following code can be used:
+To set the category chart with `xAxisGap` of `0.125` the following code can be used:

 ```html
 <igx-category-chart